The Husbands of River Song: Plot

 In 5343, on the human colony of Mendorax Dellora, the Doctor is mistaken by a servant, Nardole, for a surgeon hired by River Song to attend to her dying husband, King Hydroflax, a cyborg.
 River fails to recognise the Doctor and tells him to decapitate Hydroflax so she can claim the most valuable diamond in the universe, which has become lodged in the king's brain.
 However, they are interrupted by Hydroflax, who overhears them.
 He detaches his head from his mechanical body and orders it to kill them.
 Ramone, another of River's husbands, teleport her, the Doctor, and Hydroflax's head outside.
 Hydroflax's body decapitates him to use Nardole's head as its own, believing Nardole to have information about River.

 River tracks down the TARDIS, but its safeguards prevent it from taking off when it detects that Hydroflax's head and body, although separated, are still linked.
 Left behind, Hydroflax's body follows a homing beacon emitted by his head.
 Using Ramone, it forces its way inside, and they arrive at their destination starship.
-River reveals she intends to sell the diamond to a buyer, but he has secretly filled the meeting point with his compatriots who worship Hydroflax and seek the diamond in his honour.
+River reveals she intends to sell the diamond to a buyer, but he is a member of the Shoal of the Winter Harmony and has secretly filled the meeting point with his compatriots who worship Hydroflax and seek the diamond in his honour.
 The maître d', Flemming, stops them from escaping and promises the Doctor's head to Hydroflax using River as bait.
 Hydroflax's body destroys its head, leaving only the diamond.

 Flemming interrogates River for the Doctor's whereabouts.
 She explains that although she loves the Doctor, she believes he does not reciprocate—but the Doctor reveals himself.
 As the ship is hit by a meteor strike, River escapes with the diamond.
 River discovers they are heading toward the planet Darillium, which the Doctor remembers is where she spends her last night with him before her death.
 Realising they cannot save the ship, River and the Doctor flee into the TARDIS.

 The Doctor gives a man the diamond to fund the construction of a restaurant overlooking Darillium's Singing Towers.
 When River awakens, the Doctor gives River a sonic screwdriver.
 As the pair admire the Singing Towers, River asks whether this is their rumoured last night together.
 The Doctor insists there is no way to avoid the end but refuses to tell River the future.
 He reveals that one night on Darillium lasts for twenty-four years, allowing them to enjoy a happy romance together.